 What happens at lunchtimes?

 The children have a variety of lunchtimes.
 Sometimes the Infants and Juniors play together, sometimes they play at separate times.
-We use the school playground or if the weather is bad either inside the classrooms or the village hall.
+We use the school playground or if the weather is bad either inside the classrooms.

 What happens if my child is poorly?